12 keys Steroid Abuse Treatment In Florida

 After the war, testosterone became popular in Eastern Europe as a training tool used by Olympic athletes.
 The practice spread to the U.S., where further research resulted in the development of another steroid.
 Physicians used this chemical in the treatment of older people and burn victims.

 As time passed the adverse effects of steroids became apparent.
 The International Olympic Committee banned steroids during training and competition in 1978.
 Professional sports leagues such as Major League Baseball have also banned performance-enhancing drugs.

 Those who continue to abuse steroids suffer serious health and career consequences.
 Today it is still used by amateur bodybuilders and professional athletes to achieve greater muscle mass and strength.
 From local gyms in towns across America to famous athletes such as Mark McGwire, steroid abuse causes damage.
-Help is available 24/7 at our steroid rehab center.
-Call this number for a free personal consultation for yourself or a loved one 866-480-4328.
+Help is available 24/7 at our steroid abuse treatment center in Florida.
+Call this number for a free personal consultation for yourself or a loved one 844-551-7016.